Bowel surgery

 - A wound infection.
 Your wound may become swollen, red and tender to touch.
 You might have a high temperature too, and feel sick.
 Contact your hospital if you develop these symptoms.

 - Bands of scar tissue (adhesions).
-These can develop after surgery and may cause your tissues or organs to stick together.
+These can develop after bowel surgery and may cause your tissues or organs to stick together.
 This can cause ongoing pain in your tummy.
 Adhesions can also block your bowel.
 You might be able to have a procedure to break them up.

 - Temporary paralysis of your bowel (ileus).
 It takes time for your bowel to start working again properly.
 You may feel bloated, be sick or have problems with your bowel movements.
 If this doesn’t get any better after a few days, your hospital team will give you fluids to help you recover.